 Teams thrive when they feel heard.
 Create an environment where everyone feels comfortable sharing ideas, concerns, or feedback.
 This does not just mean holding meetings; it is about listening actively and responding thoughtfully.

 Start with one-on-one check-ins.
-Ask your team members how they are doing—not just in their roles, but as people.
+Ask your team members how they’re doing not just in their roles, but as people.
 When you listen without interrupting or judging, it builds trust and strengthens relationships.
+This is especially important when managing remote teams across different locations and cultures.

 3. Promote Empathy